 - ECpE Advising Sessions for New Graduate Students – required for all new ECpE grad students (including both BS/MS concurrent and INFAS students)

 Meet with an ECpE graduate advisor to learn about course registration and program of study requirements.
-These sessions will be offered twice, January 10 and 11; you need to attend only one advising session.
+These sessions will be offered multiple times from August 16-23; you need to attend only one advising session.
 Registration information for these sessions will be sent to students from the ECpE Graduate Admissions Coordinator.
 Please do NOT register for classes in advance of this meeting.

-- All first-semester graduate students (including BS/Masters Concurrent students) must register for Cpr E / E E 598X: Graduate Learning Community Seminar.
+- All first-semester graduate students (including BS/Masters Concurrent students) must register for Cpr E / E E 598X: Graduate Student Learning Seminar.